packit/status/content/issues/2023-06-22-fedora-rawhide-testing-blocked-on-dnf5.md

 severity: disrupted
 ---

-The dnf5 came to rawhide resulting in various of issues when running test in Testing Farm on Rawhide.
+dnf has been upgraded to dnf5 in Rawhide, resulting in various issues when running tests in Testing Farm.

-The Testing Farm team is fixing the issues and trying to resolve the issues soon.
+The Testing Farm team is working on fixing the issues and trying to resolve the situation ASAP.

 If you want to help, here are the issues in for DNF5 itself: